datastackacademy/deb-intro/getting-started/README.md

 Follow the instructions for [Windows Subsystem for Linux (WSL) setup](windows-setup.md).
 After WSL installation, return here and continue the next steps on this guide.

-**NOTE:** As Windows users, you will install Python, GCloud command line, and the git repo (below) on your Ubuntu WSL machine. **NOT** your native Windows machine.
+**NOTE:** As Windows users, you will install Python, GCloud command line, and the git repo (below) on your Ubuntu WSL machine, **NOT** your native Windows machine.
 You're welcome to install these on Windows as well (specially Python); but they run on WSL.

 <br/><br/>